What to Expect from a Home Insurance Inspection [Prepare Now]

 • Staircase

-In addition to looking for potential risks, they also take note of how you care for your property.
+The insurance inspector will also note how you care for your property.
 Insurers refer to this as “pride of ownership.”
-Insurers want to know that you’re doing your part to prevent losses, which means having fire alarms, smoke alarms, security systems and anti-theft devices in place.
-But if you don’t have these devices installed already, don’t fret.
-Some insurance providers will offer smart home kits based on the latest tech trends when you purchase a policy (like us).
+Insurers want to know that you’re doing your part to prevent losses, which means having fire alarms, carbon monoxide detectors, security systems and anti-theft devices in place.

 What do insurance companies check for in exterior inspections?